Lailaebrahim/ALX-SWE-Portfolio-Project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Feel free to explore the project and provide any feedback or suggestions.
 Thank you for your time! 😊

+## Blog Post

+I have written a blog post about the project titled "The print(‘Hello World!’) of web development".
+In this blog post, I discuss the development process and key features of the application.
+You can read the blog post [here](https://medium.com/@lailaebrahiem108/the-print-hello-world-of-web-development-06784e6fdb60).

+Feel free to check it out and leave any comments or feedback.
+Thank you for your interest!